Glasgow2015/team-2/README.md

 This app was developed for the Code For Good challenge by J.P.
 Morgan.

 Code for Good - Team 2:
-Kristian Sonev
+Kristian Sonev,
-Craig Hamill
+Craig Hamill,
-Tomasz Hippner
+Tomasz Hippner,
-Christian Shtarkov
+Christian Shtarkov,
-Mike Harling
+Mike Harling,
 Alexander Ilov

 It lets users apply as volunteers for the non-profit Urban Roots, whose primary aim is to sponsor community gardens.